azazali186/dating/public/admin/docs/layout.md

 #### Dark Mode

-AdminLTE 3.1 provides a dark mode option.
+XmakeLove.1 provides a dark mode option.
 You can add in body tag:

 - `.dark-mode`

 #### Color Variations

-AdminLTE 3.1 provides a set of color variations to apply to your sidebar (light & dark) & navbar.
+XmakeLove.1 provides a set of color variations to apply to your sidebar (light & dark) & navbar.
 You can combine any available color with these class prefixes:

 - `.navbar-*`
 - `.sidebar-dark-*`